3.1 Transmission and Uploads

 - Straight-Through Processing – Once the file is transmitted and passes the validation tests, it will be submitted for processing.
 No additional action is needed.

-3.3 Manual Upload of Files through the Consolidated Payables Platform
+3.3 Manual Uploading Files through the Consolidated Payables Platform

-- If the file successfully imports, the next options are:
+- If the file successfully imports, your next options are:

 3.4 Submitting Files